Cincinnati Reds Acquire Matt Harvey From The New York Mets

 New York had been done with Harvey for a few weeks.
 After being moved to the bullpen, Harvey made it pretty clear that he was not happy with his situation.
 Add in the off-the-field drama that Harvey brought to the Mets and moving on from him was a no-brainer.

-Throughout the eight games and four starts that Harvey pitched for the Mets, he ended up recording an 0-2 record to go along with a 7.00 ERA.
+Throughout the eight games and four starts that Harvey pitched for the Mets, he ended up recording a 0-2 record to go along with a 7.00 ERA.
 Those numbers may not make this trade look worth it for the Reds, but you only have to go back about three years to see what kind of talent Harvey possesses.

 Mesoraco, on the other hand, has a.220 batting average this season to go along with one home run and three RBI’s.
 He will add solid depth behind the plate for the Mets, who may still choose to go after another catcher before the trade deadline.